Matthew Wade: International career

 On 16 July 2020, Wade was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Wade included in the touring party.
-On 6 December 2020, Wade captained Australia for the first time, leading the side in a T20I match against India at the SCG after Aaron Finch was ruled out due to injury.
+On 6 December 2020, Wade captained Australia for the first time, leading the team in a T20I match against India at the SCG after Aaron Finch was ruled out due to injury.
 In August 2021, he was named captain for Australia's five-match T20I series against Bangladesh.
 Later the same month, Wade was named in Australia's squad for the 2021 ICC Men's T20 World Cup.

 In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.

 On 29 October 2024, Wade announced his retirement from international cricket.